offmywave011/masterconcrete/Detecting-and-drawing-contours.md

     ContourDetectorFrameHandler frameHandler = ContourDetectorFrameHandler.attach(cameraView);

-At his point contour detection becomes active.
-Now, all we have to do is listen for results:
+At his point, contour detection becomes active.
+Now all we have to do is waiting for the results:

     frameHandler.addResultHandler(new ContourDetectorFrameHandler.ResultHandler() {